 It is our conviction that healthy churches are led by a plurality of elders.
 Some elders are paid by the church to devote themselves more fully to the work of the ministry and others serve in a volunteer capacity teaching God's word, shepherding God's people, and overseeing the affairs of the church.
-At this time, our lead pastor and our congregation is praying for and training up future elders to serve the church in this way.

 Our church is deacon served.
 These men and women were affirmed by our congregation as having met the spiritual qualifications as outlined in 1 Timothy 3 and have been appointed to serve our church family over a variety of service oriented ministries.